 A bank's profitability has an effect on its long-term survivability.
-Earnings may be retained by the bank, giving a boost to its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
+A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, likely making the bank better able to withstand economic shocks.
 Banks that are losing money, however, have less ability to do those things.

-The Valley State Bank outperformed the average on Bankrate's test of earnings, achieving a score of 24 out of a possible 30.
+The Valley State Bank did below-average on Bankrate's test of earnings, achieving a score of 10 out of a possible 30.

-One widely used way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for The Valley State Bank was 16.15 percent, above the national average of 8.10 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for The Valley State Bank was 4.98 percent, below the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank earned net income of $1.7 million on total equity of $11.4 million.
-The bank had an annualized return on average assets, or ROA, of 1.40 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $809,000 on total equity of $16.3 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.65 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.